boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       The toolset used here is granular ingress policing (rate limiting) to enforce contracted bandwidths per slice and, potentially, per traffic class within the slice.
-Out-of-contract traffic might be immediately dropped, or marked as high drop probability traffic, which is more likely to be dropped somewhere at the transit if congestion occurs.
-In the egress direction at the edge of the transport domain, hierarchical schedulers/shapers can be deployed, providing guaranteed rates per slice, as well as guarantees per traffic class within the slice.
+Out-of-contract traffic might be immediately dropped, or marked as high drop-probability traffic, which is more likely to be dropped somewhere in transit if congestion occurs.
+In the egress direction at the edge of the transport domain, hierarchical schedulers/shapers can be deployed, providing guaranteed rates per slice, as well as guarantees per traffic class within each slice.

       In the managed CE use cases (use cases A1, A2, B1, and B2 depicted in
-      {{figure-7}}) edge admission control could be distributed between CE and PE, where one part of the edge admission control is implemented on CE, and another part of the edge admission control is implemented on PE.
+      {{figure-7}}), edge admission control could be distributed between CE and PE, where one part of the edge admission control is implemented on the CE, and another part of the edge admission control is implemented on the PE.

    *  Coarse resource control at the TN transit (non-attachment circuits) links of the transport domain, using a single NRP, spanning the entire TN domain.
       Transit nodes do not maintain any state of individual slices.
-      Instead, only a flat (non-hierarchical) QoS model is used on transit links with up to 8 traffic classes.
+      Instead, only a flat (non-hierarchical) QoS model is used on transit links, with up to 8 traffic classes.
 At the transport domain edge, traffic-flows from multiple slice services are mapped to the limited number of traffic classes used on transit links.